Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

 For the RPR-ODI, the ray rotation increment is set to be $\Delta\alpha=0.15$~or~0.5, and the ray spacing is $\delta r/L_0 = 0.025$, resulting in normalized ray spacing $\Delta d^* = \delta r/ h = 0.5$.
 This choice of the hyperparameters presumably facilitates a high-resolution setting ($\Delta \alpha \approx 0.1 - 0.2^\circ$ and $0.35 <\Delta d^* < 0.71$) recommended by \citet{liu2020error} for accurate reconstruction based on RPR-ODI.
 The tolerance of the RPR-ODI iteration is set to be $10^{-10}$ and the maximum iteration is $n_{\text{itr}} = 20$.
 Starting from an initial guess of $p=0$, RPR-ODI typically converges in about 10 steps.
 The computed pressure is then shifted to match the ground truth at a corner of the domain (i.e., $(x/L_0,y/L_0) = (-1,-1)$).

 For the PPE, a finite difference approximation is used with all Neumann boundary conditions and the particular stencils shown in Sect.~\ref{sec: ODI = PPE}.
-The resulting singular but consistent system of equations of \eqref{discrete neumann problem, contaminated} was solved using both MATLAB's pseudo-inverse (i.e., \texttt{pinv()}) and a CG solver with tolerance being $\text{tol} = 10^{-8}$ and maximum iteration of $n_{\text{itr}} = 41^2 = 1681$ which is the dimension of $\mathcal{L}_N$.
-We dub these two PPE solvers as PPE-PINV and PPE-CG herein.
+The resulting singular but consistent system of equations of \eqref{discrete neumann problem} was solved using both MATLAB's pseudo-inverse (i.e., \texttt{pinv()}) and a CG solver with maximum iteration of $n_{\text{itr}} = 41^2 = 1681$ which is the dimension of $\bm{\mathcal{L}}_N$ and tolerance being $\text{tol} = 10^{-8}$).
+We dub these two PPE solvers as PPE-PINV and PPE-CG herein, which correspond to the routes \circledtext{1}$\to$\circledtext{3}(a) and \circledtext{1}$\to$\circledtext{3}(b), respectively, in Fig.~\ref{fig: flow chart}.
 Similar to the use of RPR-ODI, the solutions from PPE were shifted to match the pressure ground truth at $(x/L_0,y/L_0) = (-1,-1)$.
 The aforementioned procedure was then repeated a total of 500 times each with independently generated random noise and compared for a statistical test.
+We want to emphasize again that the PPE-CG practice tested here is identical to running OS-MODI introduced by \citet{zigunov2024one}.

 Figure~\ref{fig: lamb vortex} demonstrates the typical and statistical performance of the solvers.
 In Fig.~\ref{fig: lamb vortex}(e), we show the correlations of the results (i.e., pressure reconstruction $\hat{p}$ and the error in the pressure reconstruction $\epsilon_p$) by RPR-ODI and PPE solved by Moore-Penrose pseudo-inverse.
 The correlations are computed as